abhilashshivarchaka/Work-Portfolio/README.md

 * My team working on testing the signin/signup pages.
 * we had finished the testing part.
 Later, we started the implementing the integration part.
 * we tried to implement the integration but we didn't finished the integration part.

+## During Sprint 6...
+* I worked with the team and completed the integration part.
+* Later, I worked on the images, I faced the some issues regarding the images then we formed the group and took all the suggestion from friends and completed.
+* Last day I tried to implement the add to cart of the products but I didn't finished it.